-That’s the kind of burnout that happens as stress and pressure build up over time and its effects add up.
+That kind of burnout happens as stress and pressure build up over time.
 You gradually get depleted by demands that exceed available resources.
-The passion that brought you to your work started out as flame that burned bright.
-Without a continuous source of fuel (resources, support, appreciation, time for self care) that flame can start to die down.
+The passion that brought you to your work was once a brightly burning flame.
+Without a continuous source of fuel (resources, support, appreciation, time for self care) that flame can start flickering.
 Eventually it burns out.
 Job performance is affected and so are emotional and/or physical well-being.
 I’ve been there, and you may have too.

 Anyone who experiences constant, ongoing demands on their energy, without the resources needed to meet those demands, anyone who feels chronically overworked and undervalued can eventually get burned out.
 Here’s an example of what burnout can look like in process and how it can be addressed.